 Lost River Cave Donors are a great group of nature, outdoor, and conservation enthusiasts.
 Learn more about an individual donor every quarter with our Donor Spotlight Series!

-Spring Donor Spotlight: Ginny and Bill Pfohl
+Summer Donor Spotlight: Ginny and Bill Pfohl

 Ginny and Bill Pfohl consider Lost River Cave and Valley to be a natural treasure right within the city of Bowling Green Kentucky.
 When someone asks, “what is there to do in Bowling Green?”, this is at the top of their list!
 They are amazed at having “something this beautiful so close to a population center.”